AdamBlance/nes-emu/README.md

     lto = "fat"
     codegen-units = 1

-This will take a long time but should yield the best performance.
+The compilation will take a long time but this should yield a binary that performs better.

 ## References
 This project is not based on any existing emulator and was not developed with reference to any existing emulator code.